Unearthed-App/unearthed-koreader/README.md

 5. Unzip the file into `koreader/plugins` folder, making sure that the parent folder still remains (e.g., `koreader/plugins/Unearthed.koplugin`)
 6. On your device, restart KOReader and then go to tools and see if 'Unearthed' is listed as a menu item.
 If it is not listed there, go to Tools → MoreTools → PluginManagement and make sure 'Unearthed' is enabled
 7. Open Tools → Unearthed → Settings and keep it open
-8. Select 'Book Location' and input the path to the folder that holds your books along with your books' metadata
+8. Select 'Book Location' and input the path to the folder that holds your books along with your books' metadata.
+This must be the absolute path.
+You can find it by navigating your device's file system from within the KOReader app.
+Then look at the top of the app under the word KOReader to see the actual path.
+Here's an example for an Android device `/storage/emulated/0/Books`
 9. Login to Unearthed.app, go to settings and create an API Key, name it whatever you like.
 Copy it immediately and paste it into **API Key** in the KOReader Unearthed plugin settings
 10. Login to Unearthed.app, go to settings (general) and press the copy button next to 'User ID' and paste it into **User ID** in the KOReader Unearthed plugin settings
 11. Exit settings, and go back into Tools → Unearthed → SendBooks and then wait